 How to Know if a Generic Drug Is Available

-Not every drug has a currently approved generic.
-To find out if there is a generic version of your brand name medicine available:
+Not every drug has a currently approved generic available for patients.
+To find out if there is a generic of your brand name medicine available, contact your pharmacy.

 - Use the Drugs@FDA database.